GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

 And He-Who-Is (YHWH) esteemed to Vapor (Abel), and to his offering.

 And to Acquired (Cain) and to his offering, no esteeming;
-And it was fuming-anger to Acquired (Cain) very-much, and his faces (eyes) fell.
+And it was fuming-anger to Acquired (Cain) very-much, and his faces fell.

 And He-Who-Is (YHWH) said to Acquired (Cain),
-"Why is it fuming-anger to you, and why have your faces (eyes) fallen?
+"Why is it fuming-anger to you, and why have your faces fallen?

 And is there not, if you do-well, lifting-up?
 And if you do-well not, to the opening sin is crouching,